Merkuryo/kubernetes-ejercicios/ejercicio5_4/README.md

-# Ejercicio 5.4: Wikipedia with Init and Sidecar
+# Exercise 5.4: Wikipedia with Init and Sidecar

 ## Overview